 The Loomis Sayles Securitized Asset Fund may buy securities in a "to be announced" ("TBA") transaction.
 In a TBA transaction, the Fund commits to purchase securities for which all specific information is not yet known at the time of the trade.
 If deemed advisable as a matter of investment strategy, the Adviser may dispose of or renegotiate a commitment after it has been entered into, and may sell securities it has committed to purchase before those securities are delivered to the Fund on the settlement date.
 In these cases, the Fund may realize a short-term capital gain or loss.
 Securities purchased on a TBA basis have similar risks to when-issued securities.
 The Fund will not accrue interest on the security between the time the Fund enters into the commitment and the time the security is delivered.
 When the Fund buys a security on a TBA basis, it assumes the risks of ownership of the underlying securities.
 For example, the Fund is subject to the risk that market rates of interest will increase before the time the security is delivered or that the security will otherwise decrease in value.
-Recently finalized (but not yet implemented) rules of the Financial Industry Regulatory Authority ("FINRA") include mandatory margin requirements for the TBA market that require the Fund to post collateral in connection with its TBA transactions.
+Recently finalized rules of the Financial Industry Regulatory Authority ("FINRA") include mandatory margin requirements for the TBA market that require the Fund to post collateral in connection with its TBA transactions.
 TBA transactions historically have not been required to be collateralized.
-The collateralization of TBA trades is intended to mitigate counterparty credit risk between trade and settlement, but could increase the cost of TBA transactions to the Fund and impose added operational complexity.
+The collateralization of TBA transactions to the Fund and impose added operational complexity.
 Future regulatory changes may limit the ability of the Fund to engage in TBA transactions to the extent desired.